akirak/org-offtime/README.md

 # org-offtime.el

-org-offtime.el lets you track off-time (break/nap/etc.) in the Emacs Org-Mode.
+org-offtime.el lets you track off time (break/nap/etc.) in the Emacs Org mode.
 "Starting an off-time clock" means running the following actions in sequence:

 1. Start a clock on an entry in org-mode.
 2. Run a suspend/lock command.